dailystory/docs/articles/changelog/2020/october.md

 * Add text message export button similar to email
 * Iteration on Tag users in bulk
 * support for bulk add/remove in api
+* Support for bulk add/remove in tag component

 ## October 19, 2020
 * padding and spacing issues with emails that are image only